pavelvodrazka/ctf-writeups/hackvent2018/challenges/day17/README.md

     2. Server gets value `s ≡ y_client * x_server (mod p) ≡ g * x_client * x_server (mod p)`
 5. Since both values of `s` from the previous step are equal to each other, server and client now shares the same secret value of `s`

-Such key exchange implementation is however pretty weak.
-The secret values `x` can be calculated very easily from those intercepted exchanged values.
+Such key exchange implementation was however pretty weak.
+The secret values `x` could be calculated very easily from those intercepted exchanged values.

-The only thing needed is to calculate a modular inverse `g_inv` of publicly known base number `g` such that:
+The only thing needed was to calculate a modular inverse `g_inv` of publicly known base number `g` such that:

 ```
 g_inv * g ≡ 1 (mod p)